sachin0986/Uber---Imitation/Backend/README.md

 ## Additional Notes

-- **Authentication:** All endpoints except `/captains/login` require a valid JWT token.
+- **Authentication:** All endpoints except `/users/register`, `/users/login`, `/captains/register`, and `/captains/login` require a valid JWT token.
 - **Token Handling:** On login, the JWT token is set as a cookie.
-On logout, the token is blacklisted and the cookie
+On logout, the token is blacklisted and the cookie is cleared.
+- **Validation:** All endpoints validate input and return detailed error messages